khoirulmuzakka/FuncCraft/docs/source/concepts/runtime_objects.rst

 exports include generated matrices, centers, optima, seeds, scale factors, and metadata needed to reproduce the already-built function.
 Suite manifests include the normalized suite record and every generated function record.
+For composed functions, each exported component may include its own ``scale_factor``; this is the multiplier applied after that component's value transform and before composition.

 .. code-block:: python